Universal channel coding for general output alphabet

-Now, we discuss several important properties related to our universal decoder by using Lemma \ref{l2-A}.
-For this purpose, we rewrite Lemma \ref{l2-A} in terms of an exponential family of channels as follows. \begin{lemma}\Label{l2} Assume that $w(\theta)$ is continuous for $\theta$.
+\if0 For this purpose, we rewrite Lemma \ref{l2-A} in terms of an exponential family of channels as follows. \begin{lemma}\Label{l2} Assume that $w(\btheta)$ is continuous for $\theta$.
 Then, an exponential family $\{W_{\theta,x}\}$ of channels satisfies that

 for $s>0$ and for each $x\in {\cal X}$, as $n$ goes to infinity.
-When the above continuity is compact uniform for $\theta$, the constant on the RHS of \eqref{3-28b} can be chosen compact uniformly for $\theta$. $\square$\end{lemma}
+When the above continuity is uniform for $\theta$ in any compact subset, the constant on the RHS of \eqref{3-28b} can be chosen uniformly for $\theta$ in any compact subset. $\square$\end{lemma} \fi

-For $x^n \in T_P$ and $s>0$, \eqref{3-28} of Lemma \ref{l2} guarantees that
+For $x^n \in T_P$ and $s>0$, \eqref{3-28-A} of Lemma \ref{l2-A} guarantees that